fluca1978/fluca1978.github.io/_drafts/2021-04-11-pgbackrestMultiRepository.md

 # pgBackRest 2.33 and multi repository

-A few days ago a [new release of pgbackrest, the 2.33](https://github.com/pgbackrest/pgbackrest/releases/tag/release%2F2.33){:target="_blank"} has been released.
+A few weeks ago a [new release of pgbackrest, the 2.33](https://github.com/pgbackrest/pgbackrest/releases/tag/release%2F2.33){:target="_blank"} has been released.
 This release improves a lot of things, in particular two of them caught my attention:
 - multi repository support;
 - custom configuration path.